joseprupi/joseprupi.github.io/docs/_posts/2023-08-19-playing_with_genetic_algorithms_in_python.markdown

             if i not in in_place_list and c in tmp_board: same_color += 1

+        # In correct place and correct color
         #score = (2 * in_place) + same_color

+        # Only in correct place
         score = in_place

         score_memoization[key] = score